kauralasoo/MTAT.03.239_Bioinformatics/Snakemake_tutorial.md

 And then run Snakemake:

-	module load python-3.6.0 #Snakemake is installed under Python 3.6 snakemake --cluster snakemake_submit_UT.py -p out.txt --configfile config.yaml --jobs 100
+	module load python-3.6.0 #Snakemake is installed under Python 3.6 snakemake --cluster snakemake_submit_UT.py -p out.txt --configfile config.yaml --jobs 20

 The `--jobs` option tells Snakemake how many parallel SLURM jobs to run at any one time.
+If your jobs involve reading large imput files form the disk, you should probably limit the number of concurrent jobs to something

 Remember to **always run Snakemake with the `--cluster` option** when you are using it on the HPC, because otherwise it will run all of the computations on the head node (and you will very quickly get a very angry email from someone).